Free Registration for IIDE's Digital Marketing 101 Masterclass ends in

 The company lacks proper marketing of the brand due to which it is not getting a significant market share, in today’s world digital marketing is a very useful tool for the growth of a company.
 If you want to know more about digital marketing, do check out Free Digital Marketing Masterclass by Karan Shah the founder and CEO of IIDE.

 In this blog, we will look at the SWOT analysis of Olay and understand the reason behind the success of the brand, but before that let’s know more about the company.
+You can also check our other blogs to know more about other companies’ SWOT Analysis, marketing strategy, marketing mix, etc.

 About Olay

 Olay, the American Skin Care brand.
 Originated in South Africa in the year 1949.
-From the house of the most leading FMCG brand Procter & Gamble.
+From the house of the leading FMCG brand Procter & Gamble.

 P&G- parent company of Olay - SWOT analysis of Olay | IIDE

-The company’s products are related to skincare, it includes anti-aging, increasing whiteness, moisturizers.
+It is dedicated to assisting all women in reaching their greatest potential by developing goods that provide genuine skincare.
+The company’s products are related to skincare, it includes anti-aging, increasing whiteness, and moisturizers.
 They all are predicated on the universal basis of true care.

 With Olay, you may celebrate each challenge with regenerated, healed, and Glowing Skin in an always-changing world.
 You can trust us to hit the mark in this endeavor, as each Olay product contains decades of experience.